Blogs: What's In My Bag

 This is my primary camera body.
-I’ve always used full-frame Nikon bodies, and when this whopping 45.7MP camera was made available, I jumped on it.
+I’ve always used full-frame Nikon bodies, and when this whopping 45.7MP camera was made available, I jumped all over it.
 The thing that really sold me on this camera was the sensor, which has very little noise even at high ISO settings.
 For astrophotographers, this was a game changer.
 The other improvements I really enjoy are in-camera focus stacking and mobile viewfinder.

 Backup camera body.
 This was my go-to camera body for several years prior to the D850.
 It’s a great camera but has been relegated to my backup since I upgraded to take advantage of the improved sensor and extra pixels the D850 gives me.